underscoreio/essential-slick/src/pages/basics.md

 </div>

-## Structure of this Book
+## The Chat Example

 The aim of this first chapter is to introduce core concepts, and to get you up and running with Slick.
-We'll start that in a moment.

-The example we'll be using is of a chat application.
+We'll be using an example of a chat application here and in the rest of the book.
 Think of it as the database behind a _Slack_, _Flowdock_, or an _IRC_ application.
 It will have users, messages, and rooms.
 These will be modeled as tables, relationships between tables, and various kinds of queries to run across the tables.

+The database will end up looking like this:

+**TODO: Insert diagram**

-For now, we're going to start just with a table for messages.
+However, for now, we're going to start just with a table for messages:

+**TODO: Insert table picture, possibly**

 ## Getting Started

 All the examples in this book will be using the [H2][link-h2-home] database.
-You might prefer to use _MySQL_, or _PostgreSQL_, or some other database.
-At the end of this chapter we'll point you at the changes you'll need to make to work with other databases.

-But stick with H2 for at least this first chapter, so you can get confidence using Slick without running into too many complications.

 We've picked H2 because there's nothing to install.
 In other words, we can get on with writing our Scala application immediately.

+You might prefer to use _MySQL_, or _PostgreSQL_, or some other database---and you can.
+At the end of this chapter we'll point you at the changes you'll need to make to work with other databases.
+But stick with H2 for at least this first chapter, so you can get confidence using Slick without running into database-specific complications.

-### Creating an SBT Project
+### SBT Build File

-Now we're going to model this database in Slick, connect to it, query it, and later we'll modify the add to the data.
+We're going to see how to model this table in Slick, connect to it, insert data, and query it.
 To do this we'll need a Scala project.

 We'll create a regular Scala SBT project and reference the Slick dependencies.
 If you don't have SBT installed, follow the instructions at the [scala-sbt site][link-sbt].

-Here's a simple build script, _build.sbt_:
+Here's the build script, _build.sbt_, we'll be using:

 ~~~ scala
 name := "essential-slick-chapter-01"